status-im/nim-chronos/docs/src/async_procs.md

 ## `await` keyword

-Whenever `await` is encountered inside an async procedure, control is passed back to the dispatcher for as many steps as it's necessary for the awaited future to complete successfully, fail or be cancelled. `await` calls the equivalent of `Future.read()` on the completed future and returns the encapsulated value.
+Whenever `await` is encountered inside an async procedure, control is given back to the dispatcher for as many steps as it's necessary for the awaited future to complete, fail or be cancelled. `await` calls the equivalent of `Future.read()` on the completed future and returns the encapsulated value.